francesco-ficarola/gexf4j/README.md

 The following changes have been applied:

 * Unit tests have been included
-* STAX impementation has been changed from JDK default to woodstox
+* STAX implementation has been changed from JDK default to woodstox
 * Stream writing has been added for convenience

 Additional changes: